No Mercy (2006): Storylines

 The main feud heading into No Mercy was between World Heavyweight Champion King Booker, Bobby Lashley, Batista, and Finlay.
-At SummerSlam, the pay-per-view two months before No Mercy, Batista defeated King Booker by disqualification after Queen Sharmell interfered, meaning Booker retained the World Heavyweight Title.
-The next week on SmackDown!, Batista and Lashley faced King Booker's Court (Booker, Finlay, and William Regal) in a three-on-two handicap match.
-Booker's Court controlled most of the match, isolating Batista and Lashley from each other.
-Towards the end of the match, Lashley tagged in Batista, who pinned Booker for the win after a Spinebuster.
-Two weeks later, on the September 8 edition of SmackDown!, Batista faced Booker for the World Heavyweight Championship, which Booker won after Finlay interfered and hit Batista with a shillelagh.
+At SummerSlam, the pay-per-view two months before No Mercy, Batista defeated King Booker by disqualification after Queen Sharmell interfered, meaning King Booker retained the World Heavyweight Championship.
+The next week on SmackDown!, Batista and Lashley faced King Booker's Court (King Booker, Finlay, and William Regal) in a three-on-two handicap match.
+King Booker's Court controlled most of the match, isolating Batista and Lashley from each other.
+Towards the end of the match, Lashley tagged in Batista, who pinned King Booker for the win after a spinebuster.
+Two weeks later, on the September 8 edition of SmackDown!, Batista faced King Booker for the World Heavyweight Championship, which King Booker won after Finlay interfered and hit Batista with a shillelagh.
 After the match, Finlay continued to attack Batista with the shillelagh and a steel chair.
 The next week on SmackDown!, Finlay began degrading Batista, saying he is probably hiding in a hole licking his wounds.
 As Finlay was about to continue, Lashley came out and said that only someone like him would jump Batista from behind.
 SmackDown!
 General Manager Theodore Long then scheduled Finlay to wrestle Lashley later that night to determine the number one contender to the World Heavyweight Championship at No Mercy.
 Lashley defeated Finlay and became number one contender after Finlay was disqualified for hitting him with a shillelagh.
 On the September 22 episode of SmackDown!, Lashley teamed up with Batista to take on Finlay and Regal.
 Midway through the match, Batista and Finlay brawled outside the ring and into the crowd, leaving Regal on his own against Lashley.
 Lashley gained the pinfall after hitting Regal with a Spear.
 Later that night, Batista was scheduled to wrestle Finlay at No Mercy.
-Two weeks later on the October 6 episode of SmackDown!, Booker faced off against Finlay and Batista faced off against Lashley, with both matches ending in a no-contest.
+Two weeks later on the October 6 episode of SmackDown!, King Booker faced off against Finlay and Batista faced off against Lashley, with both matches ending in a no-contest.
 This resulted in Theodore Long adding Finlay and Batista into the match, thus making it a Fatal Four-Way match between the four for the title at No Mercy.